 The program requires completion of a research project.
-This scholarly project may be a clinical or counseling project, a project designed for professional issues in the genetic counseling field, or a laboratory based project, and should relate to some aspect of genetic counseling.
-During fall semester of the first year, students meet on a regular basis with Drs.
-Goldenberg and Darrah to discuss the research process, potential topics and faculty research interests.
-They will assist each student in identifying an appropriate thesis advisor and other faculty members from the Department of Genetics & Genome Sciences or affiliated institutions to compose the student's research committee.
+This scholarly project may be a clinical or counseling project, a project designed for professional issues in the genetic counseling field, or a laboratory-based project, and should relate to some aspect of genetic counseling.
+During fall semester of the first year, students meet on a regular basis with the Co-Directors and Dr. Goldenberg to discuss the research process, potential topics and faculty research interests.
+One of them will be your research mentor and they will assist each student in identifying other faculty members from the Department of Genetics & Genome Sciences or affiliated institutions to compose the student's thesis committee.
 The committee is charged with assisting the student in defining the area of research and carrying out the project.

-Together, the student and the committee will determine the research schedule.
-Students begin to garner ideas considering possible projects during the first semester of the first year and begin to write their proposals toward the end of first semester and through the spring semester (registering for 1 credit of GENE 601).
+Students begin to develop ideas considering possible projects during the first semester of the first year and begin to write their proposals toward the end of first semester and through the spring semester (registering for 1 credit of GENE 601).
 During spring semester of the first year, students register for 2 credit hours of GENE 601 Research in Genetics and meet weekly for the Genetic Counseling Research Seminar to discuss elements of the research process in more detail.
-A major component of the seminar is to prepare a research proposal, thus hopefully students will be able develop their projects during this time and obtain guidance and feedback from course faculty.
-The written proposal is expected to be completed and it is expected that students will schedule meetings with their committee members during the spring, and defend their proposals approximately May/June of the first year.
-Failure to have drafted a proposal to submit to the thesis committee will result in receiving a "No Pass" grade for GENE 601.
+A major component of the seminar is to prepare a research proposal in an NIH grant format, to give students time to develop their projects and obtain guidance and feedback from course faculty.
+The written proposal is expected to be completed and defended to their thesis committees in approximately May/June of their first year.
+Failure to have drafted a proposal to submit to the thesis committee by the last week of April will result in receiving an "incomplete" grade for GENE 601.

 Students are encouraged to meet with their research committee members early on to discuss the purpose of the study and specific aims of the project.
 Once students have incorporated the committee's recommendations, they will set up a date for the committee to meet for a proposal presentation and circulate the written proposal to their committee members.
 During the initial proposal committee meeting, students formally present their research proposal to their committee members and work with the research committee to finalize the project.
 Students whose projects involve human subjects must submit their proposals to Case Western Reserve University Institutional Review Board (Case IRB), University Hospitals Cleveland Medical Center's Institutional Review Board (UH IRB) and/or to other institutional IRBs as appropriate as soon as their committee approves the project.
 During the summer semester, students continue to work on their chosen projects.
 Students meet periodically with their committee for ongoing guidance and recommendations.
 As students near completion of their projects, they will schedule an oral defense with their research committee.
 The committee then makes the decision as to whether or not the student has successfully passed the oral defense.
 The final research project will be submitted to the committee in manuscript format suitable to submit for consideration for publication.

-All students will present their work formally to the department faculty, staff and students at the annual departmental retreat as well as at the Research Showcase at the end of the 2^{nd} year.
+All students will present their work formally to the department faculty, staff and students at the annual departmental retreat as well as at the Research Showcase at the end of the 2nd year.
 More information about the research process can be found later in the Handbook.